The Forensic Chemistry Section

 Chemists provide expert witness testimony, presenting and defending their findings in Courts throughout the State of Maine.

 The Toxicology Unit is responsible for the analysis of blood and urine samples.
-Blood samples are analyzed for the presence of alcohol and the alcohol level present in the sample is determined by gas chromatography.
+Blood samples are analyzed for the presence of alcohol and the alcohol level present in the sample is determined by headspace gas chromatography analysis.

-Urine samples are screened for the presence of drugs.
-If the urine sample is positive on the screening test, an attempt to identify and confirm the presence of the drug is made using a gas chromatograph/mass spectrometer.
+Blood and urine samples are screened for the presence of drugs.
+If the sample is positive on the screening test, an attempt to identify and confirm the presence of the drug is made using a liquid chromatography/tandem mass spectrometry for blood samples and a gas chromatograph/mass spectrometer for urine samples.
+Blood drug compounds and reporting limits can be found in the blood drug procedures found on the blood drug page.

-In addition, the unit maintains the State's intoxilyzer program and performs calibration checks on the instruments to insure the Intoxilyzers are functioning properly.
-The section also conducts necessary repairs to the Intoxilyzer instruments and provides yearly on-site inspections of all the States Intoxilyzers.
+In addition, the unit maintains the State's Alcohol Breath Testing program and performs calibration checks on the instruments to insure the breath testing devices are functioning properly.
+The section also conducts and facilitates necessary repairs to the instruments and provides semi-annual on-site approvals of all the States instruments.